A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Problem Landscape Features

 \section{Problem Landscape Features}

-All approaches that are presented here use a sample of candidate solutions from the decision space of the problem instance that are sampled with some sampling technique, which is further used to calculate problem landscape features.
-These features represent the problem instance, no matter which algorithm instance is further run, or we can say that these features are not dependent on an algorithm instance behavior on that problem instance.
+In this section, we describe approaches that calculate problem landscape features using a set of candidate solutions, sampled from the decision space of the problem instance through non-adaptive or deterministic sampling techniques.
+These features are characterized by their aim to represent the problem instance, regardless of which algorithm is executed.
+Figure~\ref{fig:pip_problem} illustrates the general pipeline of calculating problem landscape features.

 Several approaches for capturing characteristics/properties of single-objective continuous optimization problems have already been proposed.
-They can be broadly categorized as providing high-level features such as in the case of \textit{Fitness Landscape Analysis}~\cite{malan2013survey} features and providing low-level features such as in the case of \textit{Exploratory Landscape Analysis}~\cite{ela}, \textit{Topological Landscape Analysis}~\cite{tla}, and \textit{deep learning-based approaches}~\cite{seiler2022collection}.
+They can be broadly categorized as providing high-level features that are more interpretable and low-level features such as in the case of \textit{Exploratory Landscape Analysis}~\cite{ela}, \textit{Topological Landscape Analysis}~\cite{tla}, and \textit{deep learning-based approaches}~\cite{seiler2022collection, transoptas}.
+The latter can be learned through supervised learning (which includes algorithm performance data) or unsupervised learning (which uses only samples of the problem landscape space obtained through a sampling technique).